awsdocs/aws-iot-docs/developerguide/iot-moisture-create-sns-topic.md

 1. Open your email client and look for a message with the subject **MoistureSensorTopic**\.
 Open the email and click the **Confirm subscription** link\.
 **Important**
-You won’t receive any email alerts from this Amazon SNS topic until you confirm the subscription\.
+You won't receive any email alerts from this Amazon SNS topic until you confirm the subscription\.

 You should receive an email message with the text you typed\.